 Doxycycline is a commonly used antibiotic in the tetracycline family.
 It is affectionately referred to as “doxy” by veterinary professionals.

-It is usually given orally—as tablets, capsules, or a liquid suspension—but injectable forms are available as well.1
+It is usually given orally—as tablets, capsules, or a liquid suspension—but injectable forms are also available.1

-You are probably familiar with doxycycline as a treatment for Lyme disease, but it has a variety of other uses as well.
+You are probably familiar with doxycycline as a treatment for Lyme disease, but it also has a variety of other uses.

 Brand Names

-Doxycycline is the generic name of the drug.
+Doxycycline is the generic name of this drug.
 Many brand names are available, including:1

 - Vibramycin®